-Greece: Rising prices for solar panels4.
-September 2020. / SEE Energy News
+Greece: Rising prices for solar panels, SEE Energy News

 From the start of July, solar panel prices have risen between 10 and 25 %, depending on the model and manufacturer.
 Investors in solar power in Greece are concerned by rising price of solar panels, a trend observed in the past few months, totally opposite to established opinion that the cost of this technology would just keep falling over time.
 This is related to Chinese manufactured panels, which are almost exclusively used in Europe.
 Besides the increase in prices, a shortage of solar systems is also present, requiring investors to wait for deliveries.